Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 4 -covers

 and

-which are isomorphic to one another.
-Thus the Prym is isogenous to the square of this curve.
+respectively, where $u = w/v$.
+From~\cite[Theorem~C]{KaniRosen1989} we see that the Jacobian of $D_2$ is isogenous to the product of the Jacobian of $D_1$ and the Jacobians of these two genus-$1$ curves, and hence the Prym of $D_2\to D_1$ is isogenous to the product of the Jacobians of the genus-$1$ curves.
+These two curves are isomorphic to one another, so in fact the Prym is isogenous to the square of the Jacobian of the genus-$1$ curve given by~\eqref{EQ:quarticPrymfactor}.

 Now suppose our base field $K$ is a finite field.
-Once again, assume that $C$ is a $D_6$ curve over $K$ with all of its Weierstrass points rational.
+Once again, assume that $C$ is a \dsixcurve over $K$ with all of its Weierstrass points rational.
 Then we have $C\cong D_{u,c}$ for some $u,c\in K$; we fix one such $u$ and $c$ now.
-Take $W=(u,0)$ to be the Weierstrass point of $C$ giving the base point of the chosen Abel--Jacobi map from $C$ to $J$; all of the unramified covers of $C$ that we consider will be chosen so that the point $W$ splits completely.
+We use the Weierstrass point $W=(u,0)$ to be the base point defining an Abel--Jacobi map from $C$ to $J$; all of the unramified covers of $C$ that we consider will be chosen so that the point $W$ splits completely.

-We note that since all of the $2$-torsion points of $J$ are rational, the $4$-torsion points of $J$ are rational over the quadratic extension $L$ of~$K$.

-We can repeat the construction of unramified cyclic degree-$4$ extensions that we gave for algebraically closed fields, taking care to take the proper twists so that $W$ splits completely.
-The covers of $C$ that we get from the order-$4$ subgroups of the Jacobian may not be individually rational over $K$, but their compositum --- which is the degree-$4096$ extension $C^{(4)}$ of $C$ obtained from pulling back the multiplication-by-$4$ map on $J$ via the Abel--Jacobi embedding of $C$ into $J$ --- is $K$-rational, so each non-rational elliptic factor in the Prym of a given degree-$4$ cover has its Galois conjugate appear as a factor in the Prym of another cover.
+Let $C^{[4]} \to C$ be the degree-$256$ extension obtained from pulling back the multiplication-by-$4$ map on $J$ via the Abel--Jacobi embedding of $C$ into~$J$.
+Over the algebraic closure of~$K$, this extension is the compositum of all of the unramified degree-$4$ extensions of $C$ constructed above.
+The construction makes it clear that each of these extensions can be defined over the quadratic extension $L$ of~$K$.
+Since the compositum of these degree-$4$ covers is $K$-rational, every non-rational elliptic factor in the Prym of one degree-$4$ cover has its Galois conjugate appear as a factor in the Prym of another cover.

+The cover $C^{[4]} \to C$ factors through the cover $C^{[2]} \to C$ defined just before Proposition~\ref{P:2decomp}.
+Since $C^{[4]}$ has genus $257$ and $C^{[2]}$ has genus~$17$ (by the Riemann--Hurwitz formula), the Prym variety $P_{4,2}$ of the cover $C^{[4]} \to C^{[2]}$ has dimension~$240$.
+Using \cite[Theorem~C]{KaniRosen1989} once again, we find that this Prym decomposes up to isogeny as the product of the Prym varieties of the double covers $D_2\to D_1$ obtained from the unramified degree-$4$ extensions $D_2\to C$ constructed above.
+Therefore, $P_{4,2}$ decomposes up to isogeny as the product of $240$ elliptic curves.

+\begin{lemma} The automorphism group of $C$ acts on the set of unramified cyclic degree-$4$ covers of $C$ over the algebraic closure of~$K$, and the $240$ elliptic curves described above fall into $26$ orbits under this action. \end{lemma}

+\begin{proof} Class field theory for curves says that the unramified cyclic degree-$4$ covers correspond to the index-$4$ subgroups of $(\Jac C)[4]$ with cyclic quotients.
+Since the automorphism group of $C$ acts on the set of such subgroups, it acts on the set of covers as well.
+Using the explicit description of these covers given above, one can calculate the orbits of this action.
+We leave it to the reader to carry out this calculation and to verify that there are $26$ orbits. \end{proof}